Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/userGuide.md

 4. Create jobs for Motion Correction, Contrast Transfer Function and Auto Particle Picking.

-5. Click on 'Run all jobs'.
+5. On the 'Workflow' tab, click on 'Run all jobs'.
 This will execute all Motion Correction jobs.
 It will then run all Contrast Transfer Function jobs using the output from the Motion Correction jobs as input and lastly, Auto Particle picking will run all jobs using the output from the Motion Correction jobs as input.

 6. All workflow jobs can be loaded and saved to disk by clicking on the 'Load jobs' and 'Save jobs' buttons.
 The file 'workflowJobs.data' will be created in the Project Directory.
-This feature allows you to develop a set of jobs, known to produce quality output to reuse on future datasets.
+This feature allows you to develop a set of jobs, known to produce quality output for reuse on future datasets.

   ![Image of Input load and save](./images/loadSaveJobs.png)